radlfabs/flexcv/README.md

 ## Getting Started

-Note: The interface is currently under review and may be changed soon.
-Therefore, the getting started may be a off at the moment.

 Let's set up a minimal working example using a LinearRegression estimator and some randomly generated regression data.